 If your marketing campaign is designed to target individuals using personalised techniques such as telesales and direct mail, you need to pay close attention to the matter of data protection, as well as providing the ability for your customers - or potential customers - to opt out of marketing.

-If you hold and process information about your customers or potential customers, you are legally obliged to protect that information in accordance with the Data Protection Act.
-The main principles of the act with regards to this type of data are to:
+If you hold and process information about your customers or potential customers, you are legally obliged to protect that information in accordance with the UK GDPR and the Data Protection Act 2018.
+The main principles of the UK GDPR and the Act with regards to this type of data are to:

 • only collect data for a specific purpose

 • ensure that data is relevant and up to date

 • only keep it for as long as necessary

 • allow customers to view it if requested